Mayingjun20179/KBLTDARD/README.md

 # KBLTDARD

-Kernel Bayesian logistic tensor decomposition with automatic rank determination for predicting multiple types of miRNA-disease associations

-This is the data and code for the paper "Kernel Bayesian logistic tensor decomposition with automatic rank determination for predicting multiple types of miRNA-disease associations".
+This is the data and code for the KBLTD.
 Please cite if you use this code.

 Data description: